MicrosoftDocs/visualstudio-docs/docs/install/troubleshooting-installation-issues.md

 ## Network layout or offline installations

-To resolve issues with a [network installation](create-a-network-installation-of-visual-studio.md), see [Error Codes](/install/create-a-network-installation-of-visual-studio#error-codes) or [Troubleshoot network-related errors when you install or use Visual Studio](troubleshooting-network-related-errors-in-visual-studio.md).
+To resolve issues with a [network installation](create-a-network-installation-of-visual-studio.md), see [Error Codes](./create-a-network-installation-of-visual-studio.md#error-codes) or [Troubleshoot network-related errors when you install or use Visual Studio](troubleshooting-network-related-errors-in-visual-studio.md).

-Other known issues and workarounds that might help you when you create an [offline installation](create-an-offline-installation-of-visual-studio.md) and install from a network or a local layout include.
+Other known issues and workarounds that might help you when you create an [offline installation](create-an-offline-installation-of-visual-studio.md) and install from a network or a local layout.

 | Issue       | Solution |
 | ----------- | -------- |